EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 This step-by-step tutorial guides you through using, scheduling and managing  **Auto-Scavenge** in EventStoreDB.

 The Auto-scavenge feature is designed to manage and automate cluster scavenges across multiple nodes efficiently.
 It operates on a scheduled basis using CRON expressions, ensuring that only one node scavenge occurs simultaneously to minimize disruption.
-The feature prioritizes non-leader nodes for scavenging, with the leader node resigning before its own scavenge is executed to reduce impact on cluster performance.
+To reduce impact on cluster performance the feature prioritizes non-leader nodes for scavenging, with the leader node resigning before its own scavenge is executed.

 Auto-scavenge also handles restarting or cancelling scavenges in case of node loss and allows for pausing and resuming of cluster scavenges as needed, providing a comprehensive and automated approach to maintaining cluster health and performance.